 Your gummy base isn’t just a preference—it’s a performance decision

-Maca won’t behave the same way in every gummy system.
+Maca behaves differently in every gummy system.
 Some bases are more sensitive to solids loading.
-Some suspend powders better.
-Some cure faster or show less texture drift over time.
-Choosing a base should be guided by performance testing, not assumptions.
+Others suspend powders better.
+Still others cure faster or show less texture drift over time.
+The rule: choose a base based on performance testing, not assumptions.

-The right way to do it is straightforward: prototype maca in more than one base system and evaluate what matters in the real world-deposit behavior, uniformity, bite, and stability after the product has had time to settle into itself.
+The right way is straightforward: prototype maca in more than one base system and evaluate what matters in the real world—deposit behavior, uniformity, bite, and stability after the product settles in.

-One of the biggest risks with maca gummies is lot-to-lot variation.
-A maca powder that’s “close enough” for a capsule can be painfully obvious in a gummy because gummies don’t hide taste and aroma very well.
+The biggest risk with maca gummies?
+Lot-to-lot variation.
+A maca powder that's “close enough” for a capsule is painfully obvious in a gummy—gummies don't hide taste and aroma well.

 For reliable production, incoming QC needs more than a quick visual check.
-At minimum, you want specifications that help prevent unpleasant surprises mid-scale-up or mid-launch.
+At minimum, you need specifications that prevent unpleasant surprises mid-scale-up or mid-launch.

 - Identity confirmation as part of incoming quality control